 Having the best hob at home will be your go-to for meal times, and snack times.
-Perhaps you've just refitted the kitchen or your old hob has given up the ghost which is why you're now looking.
-Either way, there has never been a better time to buy than right now, and right here.
+Perhaps you've just refitted the kitchen, or your old hob has given up the ghost which is why you're now looking.
+Either way, there has never been a better time to buy than right now.

-Yet finding a hob in the first place can be somewhat troublesome, not only through the sheer choice available but also because there's a fair amount of tech-spec to sift through nowadays.
+Yet finding a hob in the first place can be somewhat troublesome, not only because of the sheer choice available, but also because there's a fair amount of tech-spec to sift through nowadays.
 To help you choose the perfect hob to go with your best oven (and other appliances), we've selected some hobs which stand out for us with emphasis on the build quality, ease of use, how it looks, and of course – the price.

-Below is our shortlist of the best gas hob, best induction hob and best ceramic hob which can all be bought from your favourite retailers.
+Below is our shortlist of the best gas hobs, best induction hobs and best ceramic hobs which can all be bought from your favourite retailers.
 We're showing you the best prices around so, essentially, we've done all the research for you.

 If you prefer to cook with gas, rather than with an induction or ceramic hob, then you'll love our selection of gas hobs.
 Cooking with a naked flame can offer more versatility with you cooking, and more visual control.
 If you do not have a gas supply to your home currently then it would be worth investigating to see if it is possible to install, and reassessing your budget.